wedjasouza/emotion-tracker/README.md

 # Emotion Tracker

-A full-stack web application that analyzes user text for **emotion** and **sentiment** using NLP, stores entries, and provides a real-time analytics dashboard.
+A full-stack web application that analyzes user text for **emotion** and **sentiment** using NLP, stores entries, and includes a real-time analytics dashboard.

 🔗 **Live Demo:** https://emotion-tracker-0ea4.onrender.com